UoW-CPC/rabbda-university-portal/README.md

 Apache [Sqoop](https://sqoop.apache.org/) is a tool designed for efficiently transferring bulk data between Apache Hadoop and structured datastores such as relational databases.

-Sqoop offers a comprehensive [user guide](https://sqoop.apache.org/docs/1.99.7/user.html) in which you can find instructions on how to use the [Generic JDBC Connector](https://sqoop.apache.org/docs/1.99.7/user/connectors/Connector-GenericJDBC.html) so to transfer data between Apache Hadoop and a Database Server.
+Sqoop offers a comprehensive [User Guide](https://sqoop.apache.org/docs/1.99.7/user.html) in which you can find instructions on how to use the [Generic JDBC Connector](https://sqoop.apache.org/docs/1.99.7/user/connectors/Connector-GenericJDBC.html) so to transfer data between Apache Hadoop and a Database Server.

 For our scenario this Database Server is Postgres.
 In order to import data from Postgres to Apache Hadoop, please review the instruction in the following Cloudera [article](https://community.cloudera.com/t5/Community-Articles/sqoop-import-export-tutorial/ta-p/245364).